Robert A. Gorman

-Robert A. Gorman (born April 22, 1937) is the Kenneth W. Gemmill Professor Emeritus at the University of Pennsylvania Law School.
+Robert A. Gorman (born April 22, 1937) is an American law professor.
+He is a professor emeritus at the University of Pennsylvania Law School.

 Biography

 Gorman was born in New York City.

-Gorman obtained an A.B. summa cum laude from Harvard College in 1958, an LL.B. magna cum laude from Harvard Law School in 1962, where he was on the Harvard Law Review, and attended University College at Oxford University in 1958-59.
+He obtained a B.A., summa cum laude, from Harvard College in 1958, an LL.B., magna cum laude, from Harvard Law School in 1962, where he was on the Harvard Law Review, and attended University College at Oxford University in 1958-59.
 He was a Law Clerk to Hon.
 Irving R. Kaufman of the United States Court of Appeals, Second Circuit in 1962-63, and an associate at Proskauer Rose Goetz & Mendelsohn in 1963-1964.

 Gorman is the Kenneth W. Gemmill Professor Emeritus at the University of Pennsylvania Law School.

-Gorman was president of the American Association of University Professors from 1981 to 1982, and was president of the Association of American Law Schools in 1991.
+He was the president of the American Association of University Professors from 1981 to 1982, and was president of the Association of American Law Schools in 1991.

 Among his writings are Basic Text on Labor Law: Unionization and Collective Bargaining, West Publishing Co.
 (1976), 2d ed.
 (2004) (with Matthew W. Finkin), Labor Law Analysis and Advocacy (with Matthew W. Finkin), Juris Publishing Inc. (2013), and Cases and Materials on Labor Law (with Archibald Cox and Derek Bok), Foundation Press.